 It is important to recognize that ProducePay only funds accepted orders, where the distributor has accepted the consignment, as it signals the ability to realize the monetary value of the produce.
 Since there are numerous consignments being sent, they are able to cross-collateralize shipments and recover their money in case of a rejection.

 ProducePay has essentially enabled farmers and distributors collateralize their produce and raise money at different stages to meet their working capital requirement and improve cash flows.
-Farmers are able raise money to meet their expenses while distributors don’t have funds locked-up as advances.
+Farmers are able raise money to meet their expenses.

 Following the success of the financing platform, ProducePay evolved a transaction platform as a natural extension, enabling distributors and producers to find each other and partner.
 As ProducePay vets both sides while onboarding them onto their platform, there is an element of trust in these interactions.
 ProducePay has also partnered with Blue Book Services, a credit rating and market intelligence provider for the produce industry, in order to provide buyers and sellers with additional information to inform their trade decisions.